SevketYALCIN/blog/src/pages/blog/build-your-blog-using-gatsbyjs-v2-beta/index.md

 #### Page templates

 To create pages programmatically, the first thing we need is a page template.
-Since we used the blog starter, we already a basic page template in the `src/templates` folder named `blog-post.js`.
+Since we used the blog starter, we already have a basic page template in the `src/templates` folder named `blog-post.js`.

 ```jsx
 import React from 'react'